apereo/apereo.github.io/_posts/blog/2017-01-20-theart-of-mechanics.md

 date:       2017-01-20
 ---

+> *A true story inspired by real events.
+Seriously.
+Bryan Cranston has been approached for the role of the "Guy".*

 A guy walks into an auto shop, calls over a mechanic and says:

 - Hey there!
 I have been trying to use my car for the past 3 days.
 It doesn't work.
 Drives very badly.
 I remember taking it to a car wash and then a friend drove it around for a while.
 After that, it stopped working.
 Can you help?